Terms of Business

 We may terminate this agreement by giving you at least 20 business days’ written notice.

 You may terminate this agreement at any time, without penalty.
-Notice of termination must be given in writing and will take effect from the date of receipt.
+Notice of termination must be given in writing and will take effect within 5 business days.

 Any transactions already initiated will be completed according to this agreement unless otherwise agreed in writing.